ministryofjustice/analytical-platform-visual-studio-code/README.md

 ### Ubuntu

-Generally Dependabot does this, but the following command will return the digest
+Generally Dependabot does this, but the following command will return the digest:

 ```bash
 docker pull --platform linux/amd64 public.ecr.aws/ubuntu/ubuntu:22.04